princesoni1989/angular-js-seed/README.md

 This project is based on angular 1.x concept and wrap around  usefull utility for angular application development.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development.
+The seed contains a sample AngularJS application and is pre-configured to install the Angular framework and a bunch of development and testing tools for instant web development.

 ## Getting Started

-You can clone repostiory [angular-js-seed](https://github.com/princesoni1989/angular-js-seed) and install dependency.
+You can clone repository [angular-js-seed](https://github.com/princesoni1989/angular-js-seed) and install dependency.

 ### Prerequisites
-We have number of server and build tools preconfigured in application, to use them you need to preinstall below dependency
+We have number of server and build tools preconfigured in application, to use them you need to pre-install below dependency
 * [Node](https://nodejs.org/en/download/)
 * [Sass](http://sass-lang.com/install)
 * [Grunt](http://gruntjs.com/installing-grunt)